sefira/word2vec/README.md

  - Going to src/ `cd src`
  - Execute process_corpus.py `python -i process_corpus.py`
    - input: review_douban_movie.tsv is a file in which a douban review lays on one line.
    - output: review_douban_movie.tsv.removeword in which a processed douban review lays on one line.
-Some dependents should be installed for those process flow.
+Some dependencies should be installed for those process flow.

    - Tradition2Simple
      - Install opencc `sudo apt-get install opencc`